 The bioprocessing and biotechnology industries are major components of global industrialised economies with impacts in medicine, pharmaceuticals, manufacture and the food sector.
-These industries require a new caliber of technical specialists with both business acumen and scientific knowledge.
+These industries require a new calibre of technical specialists with both business acumen and scientific knowledge.

 This MSc offers you the key business information and industrially relevant expertise, together with the science base, to meet this requirement.